bmuschko/gradle-tomcat-plugin/README.md

     </Context>

 <br>
-**How do I use byte code swap technologies like JRebel with the plugin?**
+**How do I use hot code deployment with the plugin?**

+The plugin provides out-of-the-box support for swapping out byte code through the property `reloadable`.
+By default this option is turned out so you don't need any additional configuration changes.
+All you need to do is to have a running instance of the container initiated by `tomcatRun`.
+Fire up your favorite editor, change a production source file, save it and recompile your sources in another terminal via `gradle compileJava`.
+After a couple of seconds the context is reloaded and you should see the behavior reflected in the terminal window running the container:

+    Reloading Context with name [/myapp] has started Reloading Context with name [/myapp] is completed

+Alternatively, you can use other commericial byte code swap technologies.
 The configuration is usually product-specific.
 Please refer to the product's documentation on how to set it up for your project.
 The following section describes how to set up Gradle and the plugin with [JRebel](http://zeroturnaround.com/jrebel/).
 First of all download [JRebel](http://zeroturnaround.com/jrebel/current/), install it on your machine and set up the [license](http://zeroturnaround.com/reference-manual/install.html#install-1.3).
 To tell JRebel which directory to scan for changed byte code you need to create a [rebel.xml](file://localhost/Users/benjamin/dev/tools/jrebel/doc/app.html#app) file.
 In your web module place the file under `build/classes/main` so it can be loaded by the Tomcat plugin.
 For creating the configuration of the file